nc-harrison-r/review-day-2/2-server/INSTRUCTIONS.md

 1. There is no requirement to connect to a database.
 All the data is stored in a local `json` file, think about how you're going to access this file from your server.
 2. Use a separate Python virtual environment located in this directory.

-Commit your code when you are finished.
+Commit and push your code when you are finished.

+Please submit your code for review using the `/nchelp review` slack command.